rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 #### Link aggregation

 Some use multiple network cards for link aggregation.
 In the early days, using **bonding** technology, there were seven working modes (0~6), and the bond mode only supported two network cards at most; Later, the **teaming** technology is gradually used as an alternative, there are five working modes, and the team mode can use up to eight network cards.
-Comparison link between bonding and teaming——https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-comparison_of_network_teaming_to_bonding
+Comparison link between bonding and teaming [can be found on this link](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-comparison_of_network_teaming_to_bonding).

 For example, the 0 mode of bonding: